 Selecting a Range Manually

 You can also select a range of cells manually by clicking and dragging your mouse over the desired cells.
 Once selected, the range will be highlighted, and you can use it in formulas or functions.
-(See Also: How To Change To Lowercase In Google Sheets)
+(See Also: How To Make A Money Tracker In Google Sheets)

 Using Named Ranges